-In September 2014, the plaintiff challenged the City’s finding that its use of light emitting diode replacement lights was exempt from formal environmental review under CEQA.
+In September 2014, the plaintiff challenged the approval of a City of Los Angeles’ bureau of street lighting project’s use of light emitting diode replacement lights, which the City claimed was exempt from formal environmental review under CEQA.
 The plaintiff failed to lodge the administrative record as required pursuant to a stipulation.
 On July 8, 2015, the trial court denied the plaintiff’s request for a continuance because the record had not been lodged.
 The trial court also denied the plaintiff’s petition and complaint because the plaintiff could not support its arguments due to its failure to lodge the administrative record.

 On appeal, the Second District Court of Appeal held that the trial court erred in granting the mandatory relief.
 The mandatory relief provision in CCP section 473, subdivision (b) only applies to a default, a default judgment, or a dismissal.
 In this case, the court found the mandatory relief provision did not apply.
 Plaintiff failed to present sufficient evidence to meet its burden of proof because it never lodged the administrative record.
 The judgement was therefore on the merits and not a default, default judgment, or dismissal.